Doe v. MySpace, Inc.: District court ruling

 Thus, MySpace could not be considered the publisher of the content created by its users, and should not accept the responsibility of that role.
 The district court also held that the plaintiffs failed to make a compelling claim that MySpace had committed fraud or engaged in negligent misrepresentation.
 This was due to the requirements of Texas state law that a duty of care be established and that evidence of a breach of that duty must be presented in court.
 The court held that a party has "no legal duty to protect another from the criminal acts of a third person or control the conduct of another."
 Thus, the court found that the plaintiffs had failed to state a claim for negligence because MySpace had no duty to protect its user Julie Doe from Solis's criminal sexual assault.

 Appeals court ruling

-Thereafter, the plaintiffs appealed the district court's decision on their negligence claim, arguing that Section 230 is both inapplicable regarding criminal matters and does not fully immunize MySpace from taking reasonable steps to ensure the safety of its underage users.
+Julie Doe and her mother appealed the district court ruling on their negligence claim, arguing that Section 230 is both inapplicable regarding criminal matters and does not fully shield MySpace from taking reasonable steps to ensure the safety of its underage users.
 The plaintiffs also argued that even though MySpace was not specifically a publisher under the law, it still had enough influence in designing the "virtual world" of its site that it bore some responsibility for the illegal behavior of its users.

-On May 16, 2008, the Fifth Circuit Court of Appeals affirmed the district court's ruling that Section 230 shielded MySpace from the plaintiffs' claims.
+On May 16, 2008, the Fifth Circuit Court of Appeals affirmed the district court ruling that Section 230 shielded MySpace from the plaintiffs' claims.
 The circuit court added that per Green v.
 America Online, Inc., Section 230 protects against claims of "failure to protect" the users of an online service.
 The court held that Section 230 offers immunity for online services "broadly in all cases arising from the publication of user-generated content."

-While Julie Doe and her mother had a solid case against the offender Pete Solis, the circuit court rejected their claim that MySpace was responsible for the in-person meeting that led to sexual assault, and also rejected their claim that MySpace should have designed safety procedures for minors, particularly because that claim had not been made at the district court.
+While Julie Doe and her mother had a solid case against the offender Pete Solis, the circuit court rejected their claim that MySpace was responsible for the in-person meeting that led to the sexual assault, and also rejected their claim that MySpace should have designed safety procedures for minors, particularly because that claim had not been made at the district court.
 Thus, the plaintiffs' claim was entirely about the content of the messages between the two parties, and content is covered under Section 230, while prosecution of the crime committed by Solis could be handled in a separate criminal trial.
 The court also held that MySpace had not committed negligence by failing to install safeguards for the protection of its underage users.

 Pete Solis was charged with felony sexual assault of a minor and indicted in criminal court.
-Julie Doe and her mother attempted to appeal the Fifth Circuit ruling to the Supreme Court of the United States, but certiorari was denied.
+Julie Doe and her mother attempted to appeal the Fifth Circuit ruling in favor of MySpace to the Supreme Court of the United States, but certiorari was denied.